 Ok, done with that?
 Now you just toss with some olive oil, cinnamon (totally weird, but so delicious!), and dried thyme, then roast away for just 30-35 minutes.
 Ta-da!
 While the squash is cooking you cook your black rice and make the dressing.

 And oh man, the dressing.
 I am a big fan of it.
 The miso makes it salty, but that saltiness pairs oh so well with the sweet squash.
 You are going to love it.
 It’s also made with hemp seeds, which give it a great nutty flavor and also a hefty nutritional profile.
 They’re expensive, but they’re the world’s new favorite superfood and they’re mighty tasty.
 So I say shell out the $15 for a bag and it’ll last you quite a while.
 And then you can make all the hemp seed dressings you could ever want!

-As always, if you make this, share it!
-Tag it #rootsfood on Facebook, Instagram, or Twitter.
-I love to see what you guys make!
+If you make this and LOVE it, share it with your friends!
+Tag me @myCAroots on Pinterest, Instagram, or Twitter – I love to see what you guys make!